DOROTHEA SHARP PAINTINGS VALUATION – ARTIST VALUES & APPRAISAL 2019.

 Expert FREE Dorothea Sharp Painting value.
-We can help you to sell Dorothea Sharp original artwork.
-We purchase original Paintings by Dorothea Sharp.
-Clients in the U.K. and worldwide regularly sell Dorothea Sharp artwork to us.
+We can help you to sell Dorothea Sharp original paintings.
+We purchase original Paintings and sketches by Dorothea Sharp.
+Clients in the U.K. and worldwide regularly sell her artwork to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.

 Auction Value Pitfalls

 “Auctions can eat up 50% of the value” Read more…….

 Many of our clients are looking to avoid the high cost of selling Dorothea Sharp at auction and so find selling to our specialist gallery a more favourable option.

 Dorothea Sharp was born in Dartford in 1874.
 She went on to study at the Richmond Art School and the Regent Street Polytechnic where she was encouraged by George Clausen and David Murry.
 Her artistic style was shaped by her expostulate to Claude Monet’s work in Paris.
 This impressionist influence lasted for the rest of her career while painting landscape, figure and flower paintings.

 Sharp lived in London, Beaconsfield and St.Ives in Cornwall where she painted subjects including children on the beach.
 She also travelled to Europe to paint.

 In 1928 she became an honorary member of the St.Ives School of Artists.

 She was a member of the Royal Society of British Artists, Royal Institute of Oil Painters and the Society of Women Artists